mikel-egana-aranguren/MSc-UM-2020-FAIR/LinkedDataServer/README.md

 Dependencies:

 * Java.
 It has been tested with `OpenJDK Runtime Environment (build 1.8.0_275-8u275-b01-0ubuntu1~20.04-b01)`.
 Install Java with your favourite method.
 * Node JS.
 It has been tested with `nodejs (10.19.0~dfsg-3ubuntu1)`.
-To install Node JS in ubuntu simply run `apt-get update && apt-get install nodejs`.
+To install Node JS in ubuntu simply run `apt-get update && apt-get install nodejs` (NOTE: in some systems the [nvm installation](https://www.digitalocean.com/community/tutorials/como-instalar-node-js-en-ubuntu-18-04-es) works better).

 Installation: